 The first comparison between the tables is the difference in frequency between the adjectives higher up the table.
 Pale and dark in the metaphoric dataset occur twice as often as does the most frequent adjective in the non-metaphoric data old.
 The total token frequency for adjective collocates (minus the comparatives discussed earlier) make up 5.75% of the token frequency of all collocates in the metaphoric dataset (with a minimum frequency of 0.5‰) and the type frequency is 16.48%.
 In contrast, in the non-metaphoric data the token frequency for adjectives is 3.48% of the total token frequency of collocates and the type frequency is 11.11%.
 This means that the metaphoric dataset has a higher number of adjectives collocating with grew, both in terms of type and token.

 Looking generally at the two tables (5.4.3 and 5.4.4), there is a difference in the level of physicality of the collocates.
-Within the metaphoric data, the majority of collocates are abstract and more specifically related to PERCEPTION, usually HEAT OR LIGHT (bright, dim, pale, dark, hot, cold, light).
-There are also references to COLOUR (red, white, black) EMOTION (angry, restless, sad) and physical state of DECAY (tired, weary, old, sick).
+Within the metaphoric data, the majority of collocates are abstract and more specifically related to perception, usually heat or light (bright, dim, pale, dark, hot, cold, light).
+There are also references to colour (red, white, black) emotion (angry, restless, sad) and physical state of decay (tired, weary, old, sick).
 These four semantic sets accommodate the vast majority of collocates, suggesting grew is used to describe a change in brightness, temperature, colour, emotion or decay.
-Moreover, all of the collocates relating to decay and emotion convey a sense of negative pragmatic association: the transitioned state described by the grew is a negative one.
+Moreover, all of the collocates relating to decay and emotion convey a sense of negative semantic preference: the transitioned state described by the grew is a negative one.
 Worse also supports this.

 In contrast, the collocates on the non-metaphoric list tend to refer to physical traits.
 Many of these refer to size (great, little, large, tall, and high).
 Similarly, there are references to age (old and young) and there are colours (green and white).
 Concordance data support the assumption that green is semantically associated with organic growth (plants, trees etc.).
 White appears on both lists, but has distinct uses.
 In the non-metaphoric data, the things described as white are all concrete objects, semantically associated with non-metaphoric growth, with the exception of dress, which occurs in a separate clause.
 Other items are white roses, flowers, beard, hair and thorn.
 In contrast, white in the metaphoric data describes the outward expression or effect of an emotional state: The poor dear grew white as death, and shook and shivered; Barbara’s cheeks grew white and her heart sickened; and her blowing cheeks grew white and hollow.
 The use of black alongside grew in a metaphoric sense also creates an exaggeration of mood: Hareton grew black as a thundercloud; his brow grew black as midnight; and Frank’s brow again grew black.
 In each case, the mood is one of despair, worry or anger.
 There are also instances of the light growing black.